 IIS develops research, training, and tools for public policy implementation.

-Founded in 2009 and headquartered in Rio de Janeiro, IIS has participated and provided grants to the United Nations Convention on Biological Diversity (CBD) and Framework Convention on Climate Change (UNFCCC), as well as to national and local governments in processes involving different actors.
-Our research and projects include actions aimed at communication, scientific dissemination and education, which seek to engage new actors in our research endeavors and makeour research products more accessible to a wide audience.
+Founded in 2009 and headquartered in Rio de Janeiro, IIS has provided scientifical and technical support to the United Nations Convention on Biological Diversity (CBD) and the United Nations Framework Convention on Climate Change (UNFCCC), to national and local governments as well as to the private sector, in processes involving different actors.
+Over the past 14 years, we delivered over 25 projects financed by organizations such as the Global Environmental Facility (GEF), the Norwegian Agency for Development Cooperation (NORAD); the Gordon & Betty Moore Foundation; the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU); the UK's Global Challenges Research Fund (GCRF); the World Wide Fund for Nature (WWF); the Government of the State of São Paulo and the Serrapilheira Institute, among many others.
+Our research and projects also include actions aimed at communication, scientific dissemination and education, which seek to engage new actors in our research endeavors and makeour research products more accessible to a wide audience.

 Our mission is to generate and disseminate knowledge through basic and applied research that contributes to the transition to sustainability.